PeterBengtson/Ooloi-docs/READMEs/FRONTEND_README.md

 **Argument Validation:**
 - Port numbers are validated as integers within valid range
-- Transport and UI modes are validated against allowed values
+- UI mode is validated against allowed values
 - TLS setting accepts only "true" or "false"
 - Certificate path is optional when TLS enabled (auto-discovers from `~/.ooloi/certs/`)